foobuzz/todo/doc/guide.md

 The task won't show up until 2016-06-15.

+ℹ️ The [`future`](https://github.com/foobuzz/todo/blob/master/doc/reference.md#todo-future) command will list tasks not started yet.
+Unstarted tasks can also be found with the [`search`](https://github.com/foobuzz/todo/blob/master/doc/reference.md#todo-search-term---context-context---done--undone---before-moment---after-moment---case) command.

-In this example, we used the `task` command to select a task to apply a modifier to.
+ℹ️ In the previous example, we used the `task` command to select a task to apply a modifier to.
 All the modifiers available when creating a task with the `add` command are also available when selecting a task with the `task` command.

+## Dependencies

+Sometimes, there is no need to bother with a task as long as another blocking task is not done yet.
+In this case, you can specify a dependency with the `--depends-on` option:

+	$ todo add "Buy an external hard drive"
+	$ todo
+	    1 | Buy an external hard drive
+	$ todo add "Backup family pics on my external hard drive" --depends-on 1
+ 	$ todo
+ 	    1 | Buy an external hard drive
+	$ todo done 1
+	$ todo
+	    2 | Backup family pics on my external hard drive

+Task whose dependencies aren't done are not printed in a `todo` listing, but they will be once their dependecy is done.
+They can also be found with the [`future`](https://github.com/foobuzz/todo/blob/master/doc/reference.md#todo-future) or [`search`](https://github.com/foobuzz/todo/blob/master/doc/reference.md#todo-search-term---context-context---done--undone---before-moment---after-moment---case) commands.

 ## Priority